Marinated Cucumbers, Onions, and Tomatoes

 Scale

-• 2 cups cherry tomatoes, halved
+• 1 pint cherry or grape tomatoes, halved

 • 1 small white onion, thinly sliced